AchrafKassioui/Learning-iOS-Dev/README.md

  */
 ```
-## Get the physical corner radius of a screen
+## Get the Physical Corner Radius of a Device

 *8 April 2024*